ASTM International: Standardization Center of Excellence (SCOE)

 Funded by the National Institute of Standards and Technology (NIST), the Standardization Center of Excellence (SCOE) is a more recent initiative under ASTM International.
 SCOE focuses on advancing innovation and standardization for critical and emerging technologies, offering a coordinated framework connecting R&D, standards development, workforce readiness, and regulatory alignment.

-The SCOE enables cross-industry collaboration to ensure that next-generation technologies are developed, validated, and deployed with trusted, globally harmonized standards.
+The SCOE works cross-industry collaboration to enable next-generation technologies to be developed, validated, and deployed with globally harmonized standards.

 Standards compliance

 ASTM International has no role in requiring or enforcing compliance with its standards.
 The standards may become mandatory when referenced by an external contract, corporation, regulation, law, or government.

 In the United States, ASTM standards have been adopted by incorporation or reference in many federal, state, and municipal government regulations.
 The 1995 National Technology Transfer and Advancement Act requires the Federal government to use privately developed consensus standards whenever possible.
 The Act reflects what had long been recommended as best practice within the Federal government.
 Other governments, including state and foreign, have also referenced ASTM standards.

 Corporations doing international business may choose to reference an ASTM standard.
 All toys sold in the United States must meet the safety requirements of ASTM F963, Standard Consumer Safety Specification for Toy Safety, as part of the Consumer Product Safety Improvement Act (CPSIA) of 2008.
 The law makes the ASTM F963 standard a mandatory requirement for toys while the Consumer Product Safety Commission (CPSC) studies the standard's effectiveness and issues final consumer guidelines for toy safety.